identity2/YARC/devlog.md

 * Make the backend reestablish connection to the database if failed.
 This is necessary because the database container may not be ready when the backend server starts up.
 * Added test scripts, Dockerfile and docker-compose.yml file.
 Difficult but rewarding.
 Kind of.
 * Updated node.js to the latest version.
 * *Having trouble running a hot-reload server on Docker, there seems to be something wrong with the quasar dependency on the container.
 (P.S.
-Please save me StackOverflow :::><:::)*
+Please save me StackOverflow :::><:::, spoilers: no one saved me)*

-# TODO
+# 2020.07.08
-Components to be connected to the backend: CommentContent, Voter, UserProfile, Advertisement.
+* Added `white-space: pre-wrap` to the content components so that line breaks are rendered.
+* Fixed the bug that the infinite scroller would start loading even before the first articles/comments were loaded, causing duplicate articles/comments.
+* Connected the `CommentContent` and `Voter` component to the backend API.
+* Completed the `Advertisement` component.
+Advertising my old projects haha.
+* Moved the `Access-Control-Allow-Origin` value to the environment variables so that it is easier to configure in docker compose.
+* Fixed a bug that the backend will continuously list articles not subscribed by the user after the list ended.

+**The project is finished.
+There's probably still some bugs, but it works pretty fine now.**

+TODO: Hosting.
+Share on Reddit, Twitter, maybe Instagram.